-The Department of Psychology offers four graduate programs.
+The Department of Psychology & Health Studies offers four graduate training streams

-We encourage you to consider one of our well-established graduate programs as you plan your academic career, and we look forward to receiving your application.
+We encourage you to consider one of our well-established graduate training as you plan your academic career, and we look forward to receiving your application.